Bugsuk Airport

-Bugsuk island in the municipality of Balabac, Palawan in the Philippines has an runway.
+Bugsuk Airport is a planned airport in Bugsuk island in the municipality of Balabac, Palawan in the Philippines.

 History

-San Miguel Corporation (SMC) is a titleholder of 7000 ha of land in Busgsuk island of Balabac town in Palawan since 1974.
+San Miguel Corporation (SMC) is a titleholder of 7000 ha of land in Bugsuk island of Balabac town in Palawan since 1974.
 The Molbog indigenous people have attempted acquiring the land insisting it is within scope of the government's Land Reform Program.
 The Department of Agriculture in 2023 ruled that the lands are not subject to agrarian reform.

-SMC developed a runway in the area to support a failed experimental coconut plantation where fruit varieties and Malaysia and Africa are to be cultivated.
+SMC developed a runway in the area to support a failed experimental coconut plantation where fruit varieties from Malaysia and Africa are to be cultivated.
 The runway is now being developed into a commercial airport under the name "Bugsuk International Airport".
 As of 2022, there is no terminal building yet but already serves chartered flights to Balabac.

 The facility has a 3 km runway and is intended to support SMC's proposed beach resort development.